-One key to really allowing your learners to connect to the text is with writing.
-Our standard this nine weeks asks us to focus on spacing between words and we are looking to see if they can draw about what they write.
+One key to really allowing your learners to connect to the text is writing.
+Our standard this nine weeks asks us to focus on the spacing between words and we are looking to see if they can draw about what they write.
 Sure thing.
 We can work on many skills at one time.

 Then, I usually love for my small groups to work on different writing prompts.
 I pick prompts that provide interest and challenge their thinking.
-Since the challenge of this book is for Stick Man to get home to his family, we pose the question on how he could get back to his tree.
+Since the challenge of this book is for Stick Man to get home to his family, we pose the question of how he could get back to his tree.
 (I won’t ruin the ending for you.)

 You Can Read or Watch Stick Man

 Finally and just for fun… this video is free on Amazon Prime.
 My students watched this and completed a sequencing sheet at the same time.
 They loved it.
-And I was able to reach so many literacy skills and assessments for one grading period with students have so much fun.
+And I was able to reach so many literacy skills and assessments in one grading period with students have so much fun.

 Looking for additional books to integrate this December?